fubuloubu/ERC4626/README.md

 MUST emit the `Deposit` event.
 MAY support an additional flow in which the underlying tokens are owned by the Vault contract before the `mint` execution, and are accounted for during `mint`.
-MUST revert if all of `shares` cannot be minted.
+MUST revert if all of `shares` cannot be minted (due to deposit limit being reached, slippage, the user not approving enough underlying tokens to the Vault contract, etc).

 Note that most implementations will require pre-approval of the Vault with the Vault's underyling `asset` token.